frostcake/dojo_rules/README.md

 Dojo Rules
 ==========

-All members should read the [rules](https://github.com/deadlyvipers)
+All members should read the rules. [click](https://github.com/deadlyvipers)